+While it's not comulsory to fundraise, we encourage everyone to try, as it enables us to continue our live-saving services.
 Your online fundraising page is a quick and easy way to get donations from friends without any money changing hands, but you don’t need to fundraise this way.
 If you would rather fundraise the more traditional way, using the sponsorship forms, that’s absolutely fine.
 Download your sponsorship form.

 How do I pay in money raised offline?